 Program overview

-The Bachelor of Engineering in Mechanical Engineering program spans a total of four years and is structured to provide a comprehensive education in mechanical engineering principles.
-Key details of the program structure include:
+The Bachelor of Engineering in Mechanical Engineering program at BCIT is structured to provide a comprehensive education over a four-year period.
+The program includes:

-• Capstone Projects: Students will engage in capstone projects that allow them to apply their knowledge in practical settings.
+• Capstone projects that allow students to apply their knowledge in practical settings.

 Featured Experiences

-• Capstone Projects: Opportunities to work on real-world engineering problems and projects, enhancing problem-solving skills.
+• Capstone projects that allow students to work on real-world engineering problems.

 Career Options